prs513rosewood/uvw/README.md

 - Base64 (raw and compressed: the `compression` argument of file constructors can be `True`, `False`, or an integer in `[-1, 9]` for compression levels)

+Note that raw binary data, while more space efficient and supported by VTK, is not valid XML, and therefore not supported by UVW, which uses minidom for XML writing.

 ### Planned developments

 Here is a list of future developments: